 - Committee response on these issues requires acquisition and study of relevant documents, sometimes attending meetings and discussions with knowledgeable persons, and drafting written or oral comments.

 - The Committee chair has responsibility and authority, working with the committee members, to develop a conservation budget and projects she or he believes are appropriate in promoting the conservation of Washington's native plants, (see Conservation Policy), and also activities as directed by the Board.
 The chair reports to the WNPS Board of Directors on the committee's activities and expenditures at board meetings.

-In the next five years WNPS will focus its efforts and increase its work on Invasive Species which impact all native plant habitats, and two selected habitats in critical need of protection: Garry Oak Woodlands and Shrub-Steppe Habitats.
+Over the past decade WNPS focused its efforts on Invasive Species which impact all native plant habitats, and two selected habitats in critical need of protection: Garry Oak Woodlands and Shrub-Steppe Habitats.